30 Exciting Things to Do in Osaka, Japan (+ free map!)

 1. Explore Dotonbori at night

-Known for its ever-glowing neon lights, thick crowds, and endless food options, a visit to this lively district should definitely be part of your Osaka itinerary.
 To get the full experience, be sure to get there after the sun goes down and the lights shine brightest.
 There is a palpable buzz to this place, and your senses will be on overdrive.
-Walk up the main drag, sample food along the way, sit down and people-watch.
+We enjoyed walking up the main drag, grabbing street food along the way and finding a seat to eat and people-watch.

-While in Dotonbori, stop into Don Quijote, which is a famous Japanese discount store chain that sells literally everything you could ever need.
+Also, stop into Don Quijote, which is a famous Japanese discount store chain that sells literally everything you could ever need.
 Just walking inside one of these stores is an experience in itself, and the Dotonbori location even has a ferris wheel inside!

-Insider Tip: While you’re in the area, wander off the main path and through narrow streets towards Hozen-ji Yokocho, an alleyway that still retains traditional charm and is much quieter than Dotonbori’s main drag.
-Be sure to pause at the lantern-lit Hozen-ji temple, for which this alley gets its name.
+While you’re in the area, wander off the main path and through narrow streets towards Hozen-ji Yokocho, an alleyway that still retains traditional charm and is much quieter than Dotonbori’s main drag.

 2. Take a cooking class